Eviction Services in Baltimore City

 Additional Locks

-At the time of the eviction, the Detective will document the belongings left behind by the prior Tenant.
-These pictures are to be used to document the damage and to support your claim if you choose to pursue damages in civil court.
+At the time of the eviction, the agent will document the belongings left behind and/or damages made by the prior tenant.
+This documentation will support the landlord’s claim in Civil Court.